top of page

 Termination and Grievance Procedures

 Hosting your child is a privilege and responsibility we take seriously.
-The school is signatory to the New Zealand Qualifications Authority Code of Practice for the Pastoral Care of International Students and is fully compliant with all sections of the code.
-To view the Code of Practice for the Pastoral Care of International Students, please click on the link below:
+The school is signatory to the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021, and is fully compliant with all sections of the code.
+To view the Code of Practice, please click on the link below:

 Education Code of Practice